sovity/edc-ce/docs/getting-started/documentation/faq.md

 ### Is it possible to delete an existing contract?

 No, this is neither possible via the frontend nor via the backend APIs.
 Contracts can only be viewed but not edited or deleted.

+However, the assets associated with a contract can be modified on the Provider side.
+This allows, for example, changes to the data-source behind an asset and thus to facilitate scenarios like a data-source system migration and thus maybe API-changes of the data-source.
+This ensures that the Consumer (contracting party) can continue using the contract and transfer data without negotiating a new contract, as the changes to the asset are seamlessly applied under the existing contract.

 ### Can a user publish third-party data assets, such as REST API endpoints?